David Henrie

 David Clayton Henrie (/ˈhɛnɹi/ HEN-ree; born July 11, 1989) is an American actor, writer, and director.
-He is noted for playing Ted Mosby's future son Luke on How I Met Your Mother; Justin Russo in Wizards of Waverly Place and its sequel Wizards Beyond Waverly Place, as well as starring in the films Little Boy and Walt Before Mickey.
+He is noted for playing Ted Mosby's future son Luke on How I Met Your Mother, Larry on That's So Raven and his breakthrough role Justin Russo in Wizards of Waverly Place and its sequel Wizards Beyond Waverly Place, as well as starring in the films Little Boy, Walt Before Mickey and Reagan.

 Early life

 Henrie was born in Mission Viejo, California, to Linda Henrie (née Finocchiaro), a talent manager, and James Wilson Henrie, a producer formerly in real estate.
 He is the older brother of actor Lorenzo James Henrie.
 His maternal grandparents are Italian.
 Henrie was raised Catholic and grew up in Phoenix, Arizona.

 Career

 At age 13, Henrie landed a regular role as Petey Pitt on the Fox sitcom The Pitts.
 Henrie next landed a leading role in the Hallmark movie, Monster Makers, with Linda Blair and George Kennedy, and was asked to come back for another Hallmark movie, to play a role in Dead Hollywood Moms Society.
 He also starred as Skylar Blaford in the Fox's sitcom Method & Red.

 Henrie guest starred in many shows such as Providence, Without a Trace, The Mullets, Judging Amy, The D.A., Jack & Bobby, NCIS, House, and Cold Case.
 Before his role on Wizards of Waverly Place, he had a recurring role on That's So Raven as Cory's friend Larry.
 Henrie also had a recurring role on How I Met Your Mother, where he played Ted's future son.

 At the age of 18, Henrie got the role of Justin Russo in the Disney Channel Original Series, Wizards of Waverly Place.
 The show premiered on October 12, 2007.
 He was in the movie Wizards of Waverly Place: The Movie with the cast of the series.
 Henrie played Justin Vincenzo Pepé Russo through the whole series.
 About a year after the finale, a film, The Wizards Return: Alex vs. Alex premiered on March 15, 2013, without Henrie, but his character was mentioned, and a photo of him is shown.
 Henrie is credited with writing two episodes of Wizards of Waverly Place, "Alex's Logo" and the series special "Meet the Werewolves".